Essay guidelines

 Step 1 — Choose the right topic

-You may be asked to define your expository essay topic.
+You may be asked to define your own expository essay topic.
 Tons of websites offer different topics of expository essays.

 However, essay writing is a complex process, and you need to think about the reader.
 Therefore, it is always best to write about something in which you are interested.